CNN fires Kathy Griffin

 "It is clearly disgusting and completely inappropriate," he wrote on Twitter.

-Shields, who is know for his envelope-pushing images, released the photos on Tuesday morning and swiftly came under fire by people on social media.
+Shields, who is known for his envelope-pushing images, released the photos on Tuesday morning and swiftly came under fire by people on social media.

 Trump said in a Tweet on Wednesday that Griffin "should be ashamed of herself."